Khartoum Travel Guide

 Khartoum © Aamirco

 Located at the picturesque confluence of the Blue and White Nile Rivers, Khartoum is the capital and largest city in Sudan.
 Far from the dilapidated town most people expect, Khartoum is a sprawling metropolis and the seat of the Sudanese government.

-Khartoum is made up of three distinct areas: Khartoum, Khartoum North (also known as Bahri), and Omdurman; divided by the branches of the rivers.
-Omdurman is older and has a Middle Eastern feel with large souks and winding streets, while Bahri is mostly industrial and residential.
+The city is made up of three distinct areas: Khartoum, Khartoum North (also known as Bahri), and Omdurman, divided by the branches of the rivers.
+Omdurman is older and has a Middle Eastern feel with large souqs and winding streets, while Bahri is mostly industrial and residential.

-While most of Khartoum is laid out on an easy-to-navigate grid pattern, the city is large and spread out, making walking an unfeasible option for sightseers.
-However, areas like Nile Street in Khartoum make for a pleasant stroll with older colonial buildings, the National Museum, and The Presidential Palace.
-The Palace is home to another museum of political history, and on the first Friday of each month visitors can watch the Changing of the Guard ceremony.
+While most of Khartoum is laid out in an easy-to-navigate grid pattern, the city is large and spread out, ruling out walking as a feasible option for sightseers.
+However, areas such as Nile Street in Khartoum make for a pleasant stroll, with older colonial buildings, the National Museum, and The Presidential Palace all part of the neighbourhood.
+The Palace is home to a museum of political history, and on the first Friday of each month, visitors can watch the Changing of the Guard ceremony.

 Become our Khartoum Travel Expert

 We are looking for contributors for our Khartoum travel guide.
 If you are a local, a regular traveller to Khartoum or a travel professional with time to contribute and answer occasional forum questions, please contact us.